kcalderon14/Rum-inspector/README.md

        - Redirect Tracking: If a link is a 301 or 302 redirect, it shows you the Final Destination URL before you even click it.
        - Parameter Splitting: It separates the Base URL from complex Query Parameters for easier reading.
 4. Optimized for Enterprise DashboardsStandard inspectors often fail on complex platforms due to security restrictions (CSP) or Shadow DOMs.
-   - How it helps: <RUM>Inspector uses Direct Style Injection and Composed Path Tracking, meaning it works perfectly inside iFrames and complex SolarWinds "Monitoring Pack" dashboards where other tools fail.